-- FRESHMAN YEAR All students are required to take Theology 1: Jesus, Scripture and the Church: An Introduction to Catholicism. - SOPHOMORE YEAR All students are required to take Theology 2A: God and Revelation: The Hebrew Scripture and Theology 2B: Life in Jesus Christ: Christian Morality. - JUNIOR YEAR All students are required to take Theology 3A: Who is Jesus?
-The Revelation of Jesus Christ in Scripture and Theology 3B: Faith and Justice: Living as a Disciple of Jesus Christ in Society. - SENIOR YEAR All students are required to take Theology 4: Prayer, Ignatian Spirituality and the Sacraments PLUS one Theology elective.
+- FRESHMAN YEAR All students are required to take Theology 1: Introduction to Catholic Christianity - SOPHOMORE YEAR All students are required to take Theology 2A: Life in Jesus Christ: Christian Morality and Theology 2B: God and Hebrew Scriptures - JUNIOR YEAR All students are required to take Theology 3A: Who is Jesus?
+The Revelation of Jesus Christ in the Christian Testament; and Theology 3B: Faith and Social Justice - SENIOR YEAR All students are required to take Theology 4: Ignatian Spirituality, Prayer and the Sacraments PLUS one Theology elective.

-Theology 1: Jesus, Scripture and the Church: An Introduction to Catholicism Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Required Core Course To be eligible for consideration: N/A Year Level: 9
+Theology 1: Introduction to Catholic Christianity Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Required Core Course To be eligible for consideration: N/A Year Level: 9